It is important to look into the crucial relationship between a manager and an employee

 - He is able to save costs for his team, and spend money only when necessary.

-- He understands and stays up-to-date with the latest technology; so that its benefits can make work easier for his employees
+- He understands and stays up-to-date with the latest HR trends and technology; so that its benefits can make work easier for his employees

 - He always places training and development of his subordinates high up in the agenda.
 This is because he understands that organizational learning measures are very highly correlated to organization effectiveness.